 DIVS Incident Position Description

-The Division/Group Supervisor implements their assigned portion of the Incident Action Plan (IAP) and is responsible for all operations conducted in the division/group, on wildland fire incidents.
-The DIVS supervises assigned resources and reports to an Operation Sections Chief or other assigned supervisor.
+The Division/Group Supervisor implements an assigned portion of the Incident Action Plan (IAP) and is responsible for all operations conducted in the division/group, on wildland fire incidents.
+The DIVS supervises assigned resources and reports to an Operation Sections Chief (OSC) or other assigned supervisor.
 The DIVS works in the Operations functional area.